Rclone

 5 | does not allow any access to read or download file content.

-Next the prompt will ask if you’d like to edit any advanced configurations, we reccomend going with the default of N.:
+Step 9: Next the prompt will ask if you’d like to edit any advanced configurations, we recommend going with the default of N.

 Edit advanced config? (y/n)